mmacferrin/NSIDC_file_reader/README.md

 Alerts or a simple thanks can be sent to Mike MacFerrin (michael.macferrin@colorado.edu).
 For suggestions or bugs, please submit an Issue ticket.
 If you'd like to add functionality or fix a bug, please submit a pull request.

+As you can tell, this is mostly empty.
+I'm tweaking & uploading the files soon.
+More to come.